Blog article

 Prompting matters, but agent work depends heavily on tool design.
 A tool is not just an API call.
 It is a contract: what the agent can request, what the system returns, what permissions apply, what errors look like, and how the action is logged.
 Poor tool design makes agents brittle even when the model is strong.

 Weak candidates often present a long chain of model calls as if length equals intelligence.
-They may show an agent that loops until it finds an answer, but they cannot explain how it stops, what it is allowed to change, or how users recover when it makes the wrong decision.
+They may show an agent that loops until it finds an answer, but cannot explain how it stops, what it is allowed to change, or how users recover when it makes the wrong decision.
 That is not enough for operational work.

 Build an interview around failure cases

 A useful agent builder interview should include messy inputs and failure paths.
 Give the candidate a workflow with two or three tools, incomplete data, and a business rule that cannot be violated.
-Ask them to design the control flow.

 This exercise reveals whether the candidate thinks beyond the happy path.
 A good answer includes bounded tools, confidence thresholds, escalation rules, visible action history, and a way to improve the workflow after reviewing failures.
 A shallow answer focuses on making the agent "more capable" without showing how the business remains in control.